iamcest/covid19-slides/covid-19-cxh-slides.md

 #

-- no significant sex difference, risk factors for hospital admission include having contact with a confirmed case, being older, being a healthcare worker, having comorbidities such as pre-existing respiratory and cardiovascular diseases and diabetes, smoking.
+- no significant sex difference, risk factors for disease include include having contact with a confirmed case, risk factors for more severe disease include being older, having comorbidities such as pre-existing respiratory and cardiovascular diseases and diabetes, and smoking.

 #